qguv/mtk/README.md

   - Made by: Quint Guvernator [github qguv/mtk](https://github.com/qguv/mtk)
   - Made at: [revspace.nl](http://revspace.nl) Hackerspace Den Haag
   - Return to: Stamkartstraat 117 2521EK Den Haag

+## Turning sound on/off

+Activating the fourth menu option enables or disables sound.
+The start-up chime will always be on.
+When sound is being enabled, a longer-than-normal rising chime plays.
+When sound is being disabled, a longer-than-normal falling chime plays.

+If sound is disabled, you can re-enable it by doing the following:

+  - Turn the device on
+  - Tap the button three times
+  - Hold the button

+If this was successful, you will hear the longer-than-normal rising chime.

 ## Development todo